TayKK/ICT1008T2-Project-2020/README.md

 - Shapely
 - Fiona

-# Please note some of the libraries below mmay require GDAL, Rtree Shapely and Fiona to be installed first.
+# Please note some of the libraries below may require GDAL, Rtree Shapely and Fiona to be installed first.
 - Json
 - Folium
 - Numpy